Etejerina/a-walk-in-python/day_5.md

 Printing after function!
 ```

- > Note that every time we call 'a_function()', the execution of that, will we wrapped with the wrapper_function.
+ > Note that every time we call 'a_function', the execution of that, will we wrapped with the 'wrapper_function'.

 ## Iterators and Generators